Sara Pascoe: Other television appearances

 In 2017, Pascoe was one of four contestants on series 7, episode 8 of The Celebrity Chase, progressing to the episode's Final Chase.

 In 2025, Pascoe appeared on A Bite To Eat With Alice (Australia).

 Personal life

 Pascoe lives in Crouch End, north London.
 From 2013 to late 2016, she dated the comedian John Robins.
 Her reflections on that relationship and its aftermath were the basis of her 2017 show LadsLadsLads at the Edinburgh Festival Fringe.
 In 2020, she married fellow comedian Steen Raskopoulos.
-In November 2021, she announced that she was pregnant.
-In February 2022, Pascoe gave birth to her first son, announcing it on Valentine's Day.
+In February 2022, Pascoe gave birth to her first son.
 Her second son was born in 2023.
 She is vegan.